composewell/streamly/design/utf8-decoder.md

 The following code implements one such recovery strategy.
-When an unexpected byte is encountered, the sequence up to that point will be replaced and, if the error occured in the middle of a sequence, will retry the byte as if it occured at the beginning of a string.
+When an unexpected byte is encountered, the sequence up to that point will be replaced and, if the error occurred in the middle of a sequence, will retry the byte as if it occurred at the beginning of a string.
 Note that the decode function detects errors as early as possible, so the sequence `0xED 0xA0 0x80` would result in three replacement characters.